lunjon/blast/docs/blast.md

 def requests() do
   [
     %{
       method: "get",             # string (required).
 HTTP method specified as string.
       path: "/relative",         # string (required).
 URL path relative from the base URL.
       headers: [                 # list (optional).
 List of two-element tuples of strings.
         {"header1", "value1"},
         {"header2", "value2"},
       ],

       # Only one of the body* fields can be specified.
-All are optional
+All are optional.
-      body: "string",       # string | map | list.
-A string to send in the request body.
+      body: ...,            # string | map | list.
+Request body to use.
+If it's a list or map it will be sent as JSON.
       file: "filepath"      # string.
 File path to body to send as request body.
       form: [               # list.
 List of two-element tuples of name-value pairs.
         {"name1", "value1"},